 "I do.
 Come on."
 Face waved Murdoch into the condo, thinking that Conrad's fancy stoneware had probably never had cereal soaking in chocolate milk in it before.
 Do it good.

-He dropped a couple of waffles in the toaster and poured two glasses of orange juice, then as casually as he could he dropped two pills next to the bowl Murdoch was filling with milk and chocolate cereal as carefully as if it were a science experiment and one vitamin next to his own plate.
+He dropped a couple of waffles in the toaster and poured two glasses of orange juice, and then as casually as he could he dropped two pills next to the bowl Murdoch was filling with milk and chocolate cereal as carefully as if it were a science experiment and one vitamin next to his own plate.

 Murdoch looked at the pills and then turned those big brown eyes on Face.
 "Do I have to?
 Can't we just say I did?"